 In 1981, the U.S. Department of Education recognized Supplemental Instruction as an Exemplary Educational Program and pronounced valid the claim that the program improves retention rates and student academic achievement.
 Data collected from colleges and universities worldwide show that students who attend SI sessions withdraw less often from and earn higher grades in designated courses than do fellow students who do not attend SI sessions.
 At Hartnell, over 1,000 students attend SI sessions each year and earn an average of ½ a letter grade higher and are 30% more likely to successfully complete their courses than their classmates.

-Supplemental Instruction (SI) Schedules
+Supplemental Instruction (SI) and Tutoring:

 If SI is offered with your class(es), the SI leader(s) will introduce themselves during the first week of class.
 At that time, he or she will survey the class to determine the best time for the SI sessions.

 Supplemental Instruction (SI) leaders are course-competent students, selected by the instructor, who help guide students to a greater understanding of course content by facilitating out-of-class sessions; and who work to further develop student learning and study skills.
 SI leaders attend course lectures, take notes, and read all assigned material.
 SI leaders build their communication skills, increase their subject knowledge and self-confidence, and acquire valuable work experience.
-SI Leaders earn from $13.00 - $18.93 an hour.

 |SI Best Practices for||Presentations and Forms|